Orthonychidae: Taxonomy

 The fossil record does not much help to determine the affiliations of the Orthonychidae.
 Three prehistoric species are known to science.
 The very large Orthonyx hypsilophus from Fossil Cave and an undescribed species found in Pyramids Cave which was a bit smaller than the Australian logrunner are probably of Late Pleistocene age.
 Orthonyx kaldowinyeri is known from Middle or Late Miocene deposits of Riversleigh; it is the oldest and smallest species known to date (Boles, 1993).

 Species

+Description

+Logrunners have a length ranging from 17 to 20 cm.
+On the other hand, the bulky chowchilla is significantly larger, measuring around 26 to 28 cm in length.